Skip to main content

 expression: ($, previous) => choice(previous, $.ellipsis),

-However, if the previous rule is known to be a choice(), we can avoid one level of nesting and append to the original list of choices, which is done as follows:
+However, if the previous rule is known to be a choice(), you can avoid one level of nesting and append to the original list of choices, which is done as follows:

 expression: ($, previous) => choice(...previous.members, $.ellipsis),